craue/CraueFormFlowBundle/README.md

 # Information

 CraueFormFlowBundle provides a facility for building and handling multi-step forms.
-It supports navigation (next, back, start over) within the single steps and makes it easy to turn an existing form into a multi-step form flow.
+It makes it easy to turn an existing form into a multi-step form flow.

+Features:

+- navigation (next, back, start over)
+- step descriptions
+- skipping of specified steps
+- different validation group for each step
+- dynamic step navigation

 This bundle should be used in conjunction with Symfony2.

 # Installation

-## Add CraueFormFlowBundle to your vendor directory
+## Add the bundle to your vendor directory

 Either by using a Git submodule: